RyanOatmeal/ryanoatmeal.github.io/README.md

 # ryanoatmeal.github.io
 A place for me to doodle with programming.

+# Licensing

-Any string in a json file in `docs/content` is licensed under the license found in `LICENSES/attribution-sharealike-4-0-international.txt`.
+Any string in a json file in `docs/content` is licensed under the license found in `LICENSES/CC-BY-SA 4.0.txt.txt`.
 Everything else is licensed under `LICENSES/AGPL-3.0-or-later.txt`.